Home » Garden » 33 Deer Resistant Flowers for the Cottage Garden

 Siberian Iris

 I refer to their list ALL THE TIME.
 It is invaluable for a gardener who wants to keep deer from devouring garden plants and flowers.
-In case you forget your list or don’t have it on you while you are shopping, keep this in mind.
+In case you forget your list or don’t have it on you while you are shopping, keep these tips in mind.

 Deer typically stay away from prickly, heavily scented flowers, trees, and shrubs.
 So look for plants with these types of characteristics.

-And when you see this list of flowers, you’ll understand better the types of plants they prefer not to eat.
+And when you review the following list of flowers deer won’t eat, you’ll understand better the types of plants they avoid.

 close up of allium globemaster in the garden -Top 5 Spring Garden Supplies